 Pain in the abdomen felt on the right side near the shoulder blade.

 Swelling of the abdomen is caused by fluid build-up.

 Yellowing of the skin and eyes (jaundice)

 Some other symptoms can be fever, swelling of the veins on your stomach, which can be seen through the skin also bruising and bleeding of the abdomen.

 To maintain a healthy Liver.

 Eat a balanced diet

-The liver is a vital organ of the body; it cleanses the blood; to maintain a good healthy liver, we need to take the necessary action.
+The liver is a vital organ of the body; it cleanses the blood; to maintain an excellent healthy liver, we need to take the necessary action.

-We need to eat healthily, cut out alcohol and cut down on the intake of red meat, quit smoking, and all unhealthy habits.
+We need to eat healthily, cut out alcohol and cut down on the intake of red meat, and quit smoking and all unhealthy habits.
 The dash diet is known for its benefits to our health

 Exercise is also essential for our well-being and should be done for at least 30 min.
 Per day.
 I have left a link to Silver Sneakers for some exercise.
 I do hope you enjoy them.